xcart/xc5-manual/en/general_setup/new_upgrade.md

    5. After the **Install updates** button has been clicked upon, the page will be reloaded prompting you to confirm your selection of upgrade/update components.
 There will be a title "These components will be updated" and a list of components; for each component, you will be able to see the current version and the version to which it will be updated:
        ![4_components1.png]({{site.baseurl}}/attachments/ref_9raTXZPN/4_components1.png)

-       To continue, scroll down the page and click the **Continue** button:
+       To continue, scroll down the page to the bottom of the list and click the **Continue** button:
        ![4_components2.png]({{site.baseurl}}/attachments/ref_9raTXZPN/4_components2.png)

        Note that updates/upgrades are only available to X-Cart stores with an activated license key.
 If you are using an X-Cart trial copy without any license key activated (free or paid), you will not be able to continue any furter than this step.
 There will be a message stating the problem with your license:
        ![4_licensekey.png]({{site.baseurl}}/attachments/ref_9raTXZPN/4_licensekey.png)

        If you see a message like that, you need to at least activate a free license, or purchase and activate a paid license.
-Once you do so, the problem will be resolved, and the **Continue** button will become available.
+Once you do so, the problem will be resolved, and next time you attempt an update/upgrade, the **Continue** button will be available.

 ![]({{site.baseurl}}/attachments/7505469/7602689.png)